EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 $ git rebase upstream/master
 ```

-This will update your local copy of "remote branches" from Finwen's upstream repo and then modify your local commit history to incoporate upstream commits.
+This will update your local copy of "remote branches" from Finwen's upstream repo and then modify your local commit history to incorporate upstream commits.
 If you run into conflicts you will need to work through an "[interactive rebase](https://help.github.com/articles/resolving-merge-conflicts-after-a-git-rebase/)" to resolve them.
 Read up on it then work through them.

 When you're done you check your new history with these commands:
 ```
 git log
-git log -p
+git log -p     <-- shows commits as well as commits
 ```
 The latter version shows the diffs. you might want to search those diffs for "====" to make sure you didn't miss a conflict.